Yapppy/Frankly-Thinking/_posts/2023-01-03-understanding-the-foundations-and-the-ideas-behind-seven-habits-of-highly-effective-people.md

-<summary> This is a documentation on my understanding of the foundation and ideas behind《7 Habits of Highly Effective People》.
-On how character ethics and personality ethics fit into the principle-centered paradigm that rules over our behavior and attitude that leads to personal success in terms of habit building and human relationships.  </summary>
+<summary> How character ethics and personality ethics fit into our principle-centered paradigm, that rules over our behavior and attitude, in which an understanding of it would lead to our personal success.</summary>
 <!--more-->

 <br>